Rev. Dr. Timothy C. Ahrens

-A devoted husband and father, Tim and his wife, Susan Sitler, have been married since November 1985 and are the parents of four adult children and grandparents to three grandsons and one granddaughter.
+A devoted husband and father, Tim and his wife, Susan Sitler, have been married since November 1985 and are the parents of four adult children and grandparents to five grandsons and two granddaughters.

 The Rev. Dr. Timothy C. Ahrens began his ministry as Senior Minister of First Congregational Church, United Church of Christ in downtown Columbus on January 23, 2000.
 A church known for its witness to social justice since its birth as an abolitionist congregation in 1852, Rev. Ahrens is the fifth consecutive senior minister from Yale Divinity School and is a lifelong member of the United Church of Christ.
 He is a 1980 graduate of Macalester College with a double major in Religious Studies and Political Science.
 Since January 2000, under his leadership, First Church has doubled in membership during an era when seven downtown churches have closed their doors.

 Rev. Ahrens recently published a book entitled “The Genius of Justice” (Cascade Books, 2022), in which he shares what he has learned from conversations by phone, on Zoom, or face-to-face, with 53 remarkable activists of justice – mentors, friends, and co-leaders who embody biblical teachings and tireless advocacy.
 His roll call of 53 includes pastors, rabbis, professors, capital punishment opponents, NGO execs, physicians, and sages.